Civilian Guns: a Strange Feature in American Mentality--a Satire

-Something may instantly appear as a strong argument against the popular claim about their guns somehow protecting them from possible domestic or foreign "oppression".
+Something may instantly appear as a strong argument against the popular explanation for that peculiar massive armament---like somehow "protecting them from possible domestic or foreign oppression".

-Namely, we are not really hearing from the global news anything about those gun-less westernized societies suffering from any form of oppression.
-"Oppression" is actually a little tricky word, because it's not any secret in most of the so called "free world" that democracies are merely a "tranquilizing" front behind which those richest and their political puppets are doing whatever they please.
+Really?
+For, we are not hearing from the global news anything about those gun-less westernized societies suffering from any form of oppression.
+Now, truth be told, "oppression" is actually a little tricky word, because it's not any secret in most of the so called "free world" that democracies are merely a "tranquilizing" front behind which those richest and their political puppets are doing whatever they please.

-So, we could talk about different forms of oppression, which would raise the question pertinent to our topic at hand---how do you figure that handguns are really a match to the force of a hypothetical oppressive, even fascistic rule, if it ever came to that need to defend yourselves from it?
+So, we could talk about different forms of "oppression", which would raise the question pertinent to our topic at hand---how do you figure that handguns would be a match to the force of a hypothetical oppressive, even fascistic rule, if it ever came to that need to defend yourselves from it?